 The IRS charges interest and penalties, it’s true.

 The IRS is a reasonable creditor, as long as you keep up your end of the bargain.
-You may be better off owing them, rather than a credit card bank.
+You may be better off owing them rather than a credit card company.

 9. Document everything

 Keep copies of your correspondence and documentation you send to the IRS, and your responses from them.